PCR development

 Open Consultation includes initiating public review and collecting comments.

 The open consultation may include a public meeting, for example in the form of an online seminar to inform stakeholders and collect stakeholder feedback.
-The open consultation invites PCR stakeholder consultation group and other stakeholders to contribute feedback and comments based on their expertise.
-The PCR stakeholder consultation group is selected to represent a geographical diversity and societal sectors at national and international levels.

 Step 4: Review, Approval and Publication

 The PCR Moderator and PCR Committee are responsible for preparing an updated draft PCR.
 The updated draft takes the comments received during the open consultation into consideration and endeavours to resolve conflicting comments.
+The PCR review is performed by the PCR Review Panel to ensure that PCR methods are scientifically and technically sound.
+The review may also guide the further improvement of the PCR, for example in terms of requests or recommendations of clarifications or amendments.

 Updates